Ednyfed Fychan: Service under Llywelyn ab Iorwerth

-In March 1218, Llywelyn ab Iorwerth signed three agreements with Henry III, known collectively as the Treaty of Worcester.
-These confirmed Llywelyn's occupation of Powys and the royal castles of Cardigan and Carmarthen which he had won in the campaigns of 1215-16.
-However, these agreements also asserted the king's overlordship over Llywelyn and the other Welsh lords, who were required to do homage to the him.
-In the third of these agreements, confirming Llywelyn's right to hold the king's court in the royal castles, Ednyfed appears as a negotiator and leads the list of the prince's men who are bound to the terms of the treaty.
-By the terms of the treaty, these important supporters of the prince would "be absolved from homage and fealty to [Llywelyn] and may aid [Henry] and his heirs to ensure that full amends are made for breaches of the terms by Llywelyn" should the prince betray the terms of the agreement, and could "[not]... return to Llywelyn's homage and fealty without first making satisfaction to the king or his heirs concerning the aforesaid breaches".
-Similarly, Ednyfed appears to have been a chief negotiator in the 1222 talks which led to the marriage of Llywelyn's daughter Helen to John of Scotland.
-The pair were married 'for the purpose of effecting a lasting peace' between Llywelyn and Ranulf de Blondeville, John's uncle, against whom Ednyfed had fought some twelve years earlier yet became the prince's closest ally in England.
-Perhaps in recognition of his services to upholding the treaty of Worcester, Henry III granted Ednyfed letters of protection in 1229 for some of his holdings: Llansadwrn in Ystrad Tywi and Cellan and Llanrhystud in Ceredigion.
+In March 1218, Llywelyn ab Iorwerth signed three agreements with Henry III of England, known collectively as the Treaty of Worcester.
+These confirmed Llywelyn's occupation of Powys and the royal castles of Cardigan and Carmarthen which he had won in the campaigns of 1215–16.
+However, these agreements also asserted the king's overlordship over Llywelyn and other Welsh lords, who were required to do homage to him.
+In the third of these agreements, confirming Llywelyn's right to hold the king's court in the royal castles, Ednyfed appears as a negotiator and leads the list of the prince's officials and leading men of the principality who are bound to the terms of the treaty.
+According to the treaty, Llywelyn's officials and supporters would "be absolved from homage and fealty to [Llywelyn]" should the prince betray the terms of the agreement, and could "[not]... return to Llywelyn's homage and fealty without first making satisfaction to the king or his heirs concerning the aforesaid breaches".

+Similarly, Ednyfed appears to have been a chief negotiator in the 1222 talks which led to the marriage of Llywelyn's daughter Helen to John of Scotland, heir apparent to the earldom of Chester.
+The pair were married "for the purpose of effecting a lasting peace" between Llywelyn and Ranulf de Blondeville, John's uncle, against whom Ednyfed had fought some twelve years earlier yet became the prince's closest ally in England.
+Perhaps in recognition of his services in upholding the treaty of Worcester, Henry III granted Ednyfed letters of protection in 1229 for some of his holdings: Llansadwrn in Ystrad Tywi, and Cellan and Llanrhystud in Ceredigion.

-Ednyfed was not only a diplomat, however.
-In 1223, per the terms of the Treaty of Worcester, he acted with the king's authority and as Llywelyn's chief representative, determining the limits of lands won by Maelgwn ap Rhys, Rhys Gryg, and Owain ap Gruffudd of Deheubarth in the campaign of 1215-1216.
-The findings of an inquisition held 28 October 1278 recorded that Ednyfed, "justice of the prince", had arbitrated a land dispute between two lords of Mechain some decades before, which suggests he also held legal authority in Gwynedd in his time.
+In 1223, in accordance with the terms of the Treaty of Worcester, Ednyfed acted with the king's authority and as Llywelyn's chief representative, determining the limits of lands won by Maelgwn ap Rhys, Rhys Gryg, and Owain ap Gruffudd of Deheubarth in the campaign of 1215–16.
+The findings of an inquisition held on 28 October 1278 recorded Ednyfed, "justice of the prince", had arbitrated a land dispute between two lords of Mechain some decades before, which suggests he also held legal authority in Llywelyn's principality.
+This is further supported by an occasion in 1234 when Ednyfed arbitrated a dispute in the lordship of Madog ap Gruffudd Maelor between the monks of Valle Crucis and the freemen of Llangollen over a dispute about the ownership of a fishing weir on the Dee.